qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Simplify Feature
 ................

-The |mActionSimplify| :sup:`Simplify Feature` tool allows you to reduce the number of vertices of a feature, as long as the geometry doesn't change.
+The |simplifyFeatures| :sup:`Simplify Feature` tool allows you to reduce the number of vertices of a feature, as long as the geometry doesn't change.
 With the tool you can also simplify multi-part features.
 First, drag a rectangle over the feature.
 The vertices will be highlighted in red while the color of the